 - Shortlist MBA courses and universities in Japan that align with your interests, budget, and other expectations.
 Review factors like tuition fees, location, and faculty.

-- Next, check eligibility requirements on the official university websites about your course.
+- Next, check the eligibility requirements on the official university websites for your course.
 Also, take a look at the deadlines to ensure you submit documents and applications timely.

 - Create a student profile on the official university website and fill out the application form.
 Upload all the required documents.